VatsalyaGautam/blockvote/README.md

-# Election Voting DApp
+# Blockvote

-A decentralized voting application built on Conflux Network that allows users to create and participate in elections with secure and transparent voting mechanisms.
+A decentralized voting application built on Sepolia that allows users to create and participate in elections with secure and transparent voting mechanisms.

 ## Features